Capsule Networks Do Not Need to Model Everything: Background and related work

-\\ \textbf{Capsule Networks Fundamentals.} CapsNets group neurons into \textit{capsules}, namely activity vectors, where each capsule accounts for an object of one of its parts.
-Each element of these vectors accounts for different properties of the object such as its pose and other properties like color, deformation, etc.~\cite{hinton-dynamic}.
-The magnitude of a capsule stands for the probability of existence of that object in the image~\cite{hinton-dynamic}.
-Fig.~\ref{fig:capsnet_encoder} shows a standard architecture of a CapsNet with two capsule layers, PrimaryCaps and DigitCaps (also called OutputCaps).
-The poses of $L$-th capsules $\boldsymbol{u_i}$, called \textit{primary capsules}, are built upon convolutional layers.
-In order to compute the poses of the capsules of the next layer $L+1$, an iterative routing mechanism is performed.
-Each capsule $\boldsymbol{u_i}$ makes a prediction $\hat{\boldsymbol{u}}_{{j|i}}$, thanks to a transformation matrix $\boldsymbol{W}_{ij}$, for the pose of an upper layer capsule $j$
+CapsNets group neurons into \textit{capsules}, namely activity vectors $\vu$, where each capsule accounts for an object or one of its parts.
+Each element of these vectors accounts for different properties of the object, such as its pose and other features like color, deformation, etc. In this work, we also use the term pose to refer to the activity vector.
+The magnitude $\lVert \vu \rVert_2$ of a capsule stands for the probability of the existence of that object in the image.
+A CapsNet consists of several capsule layers $l$ stacked on top of a convolutional backbone, where $l \in \{1, 2,..., L\}$.
+The set of capsules in layer $l$ is denoted as $\Omega^{[l]}$.
+There are three types of capsule layers: primary capsules (PrimaryCaps, the first one, built upon convolutional layers), convolutional capsules (ConvCaps, each capsule has its own receptive field), and fully-connected capsules (FcCaps, each capsule is connected with all the capsules in the previous layer).
+Typically, a CapsNet comprises at least two capsule layers, PrimaryCaps and FcCaps (also called ClassCaps when it is the last layer, with one output capsule for each object class).
+Figure~\ref{fig:capsnet_encoder} shows an example of a CapsNet architecture.

+\textit{Assembling} capsules in layer $l$ to compute capsules in layer $l+1$ is a two-stage process: part-whole transformation and hierarchical routing.
+During the first phase, each capsule $i$ in layer $l$, whose pose is denoted as $\vu^{[l]}_i$, makes a prediction $\hat{\vu}^{[l+1]}_{i,j}$, thanks to a transformation matrix $\mW^{[l]}_{i,j}$, for the pose $\vu^{[l+1]}_j$ of an upper layer capsule $j$